Death of a Bureaucrat: Reception

 "A satiric comment on contemporary Cuban society, it is also a film deeply attuned to the history of the cinema, with references to and echoes of Chaplin, Laurel & Hardy, and Buñuel, among others, all cited in the opening credits."

 "It is a black-and-white, full-length comedy about a country which has undergone a socialist revolution and now insists its bureaucrats provide equal treatment for all, including the dead.
 The newly socialist country is a thinly veiled Cuba, and the comedic twists and characters reminiscent of Hollywood comedy traditions and stars such as Charles Chaplin, Laurel and Hardy, Buster Keaton and even Marilyn Monroe; also included is a touch of surrealism and black humor reminiscent of Buñuel."

 Allusions

-The machinery of the Martí bus factory references Chaplin's Modern Times.
+The machinery of the Martí bust factory references Chaplin's Modern Times.
 The fight at the cemetery gates references Laurel & Hardy's fights.
 Juanchin's dreams reference Buñuel's An Andalusian Dog.

 Alea dedicates, in the initial credits, to these, Ingmar Bergman, Akira Kurosawa and other film directors.